 Are payouts tax-free?

-usually they are exempt from Capital Gains Tax and Inheritance Tax when as they are written into trust.
+Usually they are exempt from Capital Gains Tax and Inheritance Tax when they are written into trust.

 Can the Company be the beneficiary of the policies?